ThomasBallardCI/woof-and-bean-M4/README.md

 * The background is Onyx to ensure the site is not bright and harsh on the eyes of the user when browsing products.
 * The site text is predominately White and Peach, to ensure readability but also to provide enough contrast with the Onyx background matching the brand logo colours.
-* The Choice of colours chosen along with eye strain and readability in mind matches that of the company logo invoking a premium or luxury feeling.
+* The Choice of colours along with eye strain and readability in mind matches that of the company logo invoking a premium or luxury feeling.

 ### Typography